Zuhal Olcay

-Zuhal Olcay ([zuˈhal olˈdʒaj]; born 10 August 1957) is a Turkish actress and singer.
+Zuhal Olcay ([zuˈhal olˈdʒaj]; born 10 August 1957) is a Turkish actress, singer and Actors Union president.

 Biography

 Graduated from Ankara State Conservatory in 1976, she first started as a stage actress.
+She played in hit series Yeditepe İstanbul.
 Since 1983 she also started acting in films and became famous with films like "Amansız Yol", "Kurşun Ata Ata Biter", "Bir Avuç Gökyüzü", "Halkalı Köle", and "Dünden Sonra Yarından Önce".
-In 1989 she began a successful singing career.
+In 1989 with Evita musical, she began her singing career.

 In 2018, she was sentenced to 10 months in prison for allegedly insulting Turkish President Recep Tayyip Erdoğan.
 She had reportedly revised the lyrics to the song "Boş Vermişim Dünyayı" (I Let Go of the World), to say "Recep Tayyip Erdoğan, it's all empty, it's all a lie, life will end one day and you'll say 'I had a dream.'"
 A lawsuit was filed against her by the Istanbul Prosecutor's office for apparently insulting the president during a concert in 2016, seeking a four-year prison sentence.

 Olcay was previously fined 10,620 lira ($2,708) for "insulting a public servant" in 2010.

+She was elected as the president of Actors Union in 2024.